 Most classes are based at the University of Glasgow's main campus in the west end of the city, and most feature academic excursions to various parts of Scotland.

-The International Summer School at the University of Glasgow offers a number of different modules to choose from.
+The International Summer School at the University of Glasgow offers a number of different academic modules and credit-bearing research placements to choose from.

 The University of Glasgow International Summer School uses the Scottish credit scheme.
 The University of Minnesota converts Scottish credits at a 4:1 ratio (ex: 10 Scottish cr = 2.5 UofM cr).